republicofdata-io/playbook/docs/home.md

 Product leaders are on a quest to steer the development of their product on a path to growth.
 Their output is decision-making.
 So they need the right input to assess how to move forward and if that path leads to desired outcomes.

-Inputs are multiple: interviews with users, feedback from support teams, strategic direction from the leadership team, data, intuition, etc. Data is just one input that product leaders process to make informed decisions. **For it to be valuable, data needs to be timely, relevant and accurate**.
+Inputs are multiple: interviews with users, feedback from support teams, strategic direction from the leadership team, data, intuition, etc. Data is just one input that product leaders process to make informed decisions.
+For it to be valuable, data needs to be timely, relevant and accurate.

-Unfortunately, as organizations grow, data production usually becomes an engineering pursuit.
-Product leaders become clients.
-Success is measured by SLA metrics and no more by how data contributed to moving the business forward.
+**Being data-driven is essentially a quest for product leaders to translate data into actionable insights**.
+But as businesses grow, data production usually becomes an engineering pursuit.
+Product managers become one of many clients.
+Data initiatives are evaluated against compliance with SLAs and not by how they contribute to moving the business forward.

-**Being data-driven should be a process founded on philosophical principles and practices, to provide relevant, time-sensitive and accurate data to decision-makers**.
-It’s about producing the inputs to accelerate their decision-making cycle.

 ## Purpose